 The local health boards are directly funded by the Welsh Government to deliver the Welsh Ministers’ priorities on behalf of the people of Wales.
 Over recent years, there have been increasing differences in the way the four health services across the UK (England/Wales/Scotland/Northern Ireland) are organised and operate on a day to day basis.

-The National Assembly can pass laws relating to health and the health service in Wales, for example the Human Transplantation (Wales) Act 2013 which means from December 2015, there will be a ‘soft opt-out’ system of organ donation in Wales, while the rest of the UK will retain an ‘opt in’ system.
+The National Assembly can pass laws relating to health and the health service in Wales, for example the Human Transplantation (Wales) Act 2013 created a a ‘soft opt-out’ system of consent for organ donation in Wales, while at the time the rest of the UK retained an ‘opt in’ system.

 A small number of areas relating to health are still dealt with at a UK level.
 These include the regulation of medicines, genetics, fertilisation and embryology.